 - Understand the design approaches, philosophies, constraints, influences, and areas for innovation in small space design.

 - Use lighting, furniture and fit-out, colours and structural changes as effective tools to enhance the design of small spaces.

 - Use design communication skills for effective presentation to clients and co-workers.

 6 sessions at 2 hrs per session (Total of 12 hours).

 Minimum Number of Students Before a class Commences

-Minimum 6 Students are required before Commencement of Classes.
+Minimum 6 students are required before the commencement of Classes.